EcoG-One/cue_validator/README.md

 - Parses FILE lines using regex
 - Checks if referenced audio files exist
 - Searches for files with matching names but different extensions
+- For no matching files, searches for files with similar names
 - Updates the CUE file if a match is found